amineelgardoum-rgb/Prediction_Sales/README.md

 ## 📈 Results and Conclusion

-*(This is where you summarize your key findings from the notebook.)*

-- The best-performing model was the **[Your Best Model, e.g., Gradient Boosting Regressor]**.
+- The best-performing model was the **LinearRegression**.
-- It achieved an **R-squared score of [Your Score, e.g., 0.92]** on the test data, indicating that the model explains [e.g., 92%] of the variance in car sales.
-- The most influential factors in predicting `Units Sold` were **[List key features, e.g., Interest Rate (%) and Used Price ($)]**.
+- The most influential factors in predicting **Units Sold** were **Used Price.**
-- The analysis reveals a **[e.g., strong negative]** correlation between interest rates and units sold, confirming that as borrowing becomes more expensive, car sales tend to decrease.
+- The analysis reveals a **strong positive** correlation between interest rates and units sold, confirming that as borrowing becomes more expensive, car sales tend to decrease.

 In conclusion, the model demonstrates a strong capability to predict car sales based on the provided economic indicators, making it a potentially powerful tool for business forecasting.